MSKdeX: Musculoskeletal (MSK) decomposition from an X-ray image for fine-grained estimation of lean muscle mass and

 The automatic segmentation results of 552 CTs were visually verified, and 13 cases with severe segmentation failures were omitted from our analysis, resulting in 539 CTs.
 Four-fold cross-validation was performed, i.e., 404 or 405 training data and 134 or 135 test data per fold.
 The baseline of our experiment was the vanilla CycleGAN with the reconstruction GC loss proposed in \cite{ref_nakanishi_decomposition_2022}.
 We evaluated the predicted lean muscle mass and volume using the ground truth derived from 3D CT images with three metrics, Pearson correlation coefficient (PCC), intra-class correlation coefficient (ICC), and mean absolute error (MAE).
 Additionally, we evaluated the image quality of predicted DRRs of the bones by comparing them with the aligned DRRs using peak-signal-noise-ratio (PSNR) and structural similarity index measure (SSIM).
 Implementation details are described in supplemental materials.

 Fig. \ref{fig_mass_volume_scatter} shows the prediction results on the gluteus medius and iliacus muscles.
 The conventional method (without using the intensity constraints) resulted in low PCCs of 0.441 and 0.522 for the lean muscle mass and muscle volume estimations, respectively, for the gluteus medius, and 0.318 and 0.304, respectively, for the iliacus.
 Significant improvements by the proposed method were observed, achieving high PCCs of 0.877 and 0.901 of the lean muscle mass and muscle volume estimations, respectively, for the gluteus medius, and 0.865 and 0.873, respectively, for the iliacus.
 Fig. \ref{fig_visual_pred} visualized the decomposed VDRR and MDRR of four objects of a representative case.
-The overall intensity of the conventional method was clearly different from the reference, while the proposed method (\methodname) decomposed the X-ray image considering the structural faithfulness and quantitative accuracy, outperforming the conventional method significantly.
+Our method (\methodname) reduced the hallucinating features in the decomposed DRRs by the proposed losses.
+The overall intensity of the conventional method was clearly different from the reference, while the proposed method decomposed the X-ray image considering the structural faithfulness and quantitative accuracy, outperforming the conventional method significantly.
 Table \ref{tab:main_eval} shows evaluation for other objects.
 Statistical test (one-way ANOVA) was performed on the conventional and proposed methods using prediction absolute error, where the differences are significant ($p<0.001$) for all the objects.
-More detailed results can be found in supplemental materials.
+More detailed results and a visualization video can be found in supplemental materials.